alessio-ferone/exocfm.github.io/docs.md

 ### Challenges of FMPE-based Retrieval Frameworks in High-Resolution Settings
 A central practical limitation in this study stems from the numerical ODE integration during sampling with CNFs.
 While adaptive solvers such as ```dopri5``` are commonly used in CNF-based models, their computational cost scales rapidly with NFEs, rendering them prohibitive in high-dimensional settings.
 As a result, we can rely either on relaxed absolute and relative tolerances for adaptive solvers or on fixed-step solvers (e.g., ```rk4```) with a small number of integration steps.
 Here we adopt the second option.
-Nevertheless, both choices introduce approximation errors in the trasport dynamics, potentially hindering performance of FMPE-based retrieval framework, and specifically, of the proposed contribution.
+Nevertheless, both choices introduce approximation errors in the trasport dynamics, potentially hindering performance of FMPE-based retrieval frameworks, and specifically, of the proposed contribution.
 Recent approaches aim at straightening the flow or avoiding explicit ODE simulation—such as rectified flows, high-order flow matching, or flow map matching—represent promising directions to alleviate this limitation and may be necessary to fully exploit richer context embeddings.